n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/insecure_s3_bucket_access.md

 `http://s3.amazonaws.com/BUCKETNAME/FILENAME.ext`

 ## Reconnaissance
-Some basic commands for recon on a bucket are:
+Some basic commands for recon on a bucket are below.
+To do this, you need to have a `profile` created with `aws configure`, meaning you need to have compromised both the `access key` and `secret access key`.
-- Match the Account ID belonging to an access key &mdash;  `aws sts get-access-key-info --access-key-id AKIAEXAMPLE`
+- Match the Account ID belonging to an access key &mdash;  `aws sts get-access-key-info --access-key-id AKIAEXAMPLE --profile PROFILENAME`
 - Enumerate the Username belonging to an access key &mdash; `aws sts get-caller-identity --profile PROFILENAME`
 - List all the EC2 instances running in an account &mdash; `aws ec2 describe-instances --output text --profile PROFILENAME`
 - List all the EC2 instances running in an account in a different region &mdash; `aws ec2 describe-instances --output text --region us-east-1 --profile PROFILENAME`